Arkady23/http.net-https.net/README.md

 3.7.9 http.net / 1.7.9 https.net.
 December 2025.
 Bug in response header "404 Not Found".
 3.8.0 http.net / 1.8.0 https.net.
 January 2026.
 Adjusting the DOS-attack threshold.
 They haven't been around for a while.
 3.8.1 http.net / 1.8.1 https.net.
 January 2026.
 Added a fine-tuning parameter, qu1, which affects the blocking of DOS-attacks.
 Reducing this value to 3 completely blocks all attacks.
 Such attacks are very effective on an HTTPS-server, as while the HTTP-server skips the queue, the HTTPS-server spends time analyzing the encryption conditions.
 During this time, such attacks can consume the entire available queue and block server operation.
+3.8.2 http.net / 1.8.2 https.net.
+February 2026.
+A socket queue allocation error was fixed, preventing all server threads from being used.
+Handler launches are now performed asynchronously with header reading, which should also improve server performance.